dsherret/dax/README.md

    - Makes more code work on Windows.
    - Allows exporting the shell's environment to the current process.
    - Uses [deno_task_shell](https://github.com/denoland/deno_task_shell)'s parser.
+   - Has common commands built-in for better Windows support.
 1. Minimal globals or global configuration.
    - Only a default instance of `$`, but it's not mandatory to use this.
 1. No custom CLI.